q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 All Screenplay calls start with an Actor.
 Most test cases need only one Actor.

-To create an actor, add the following import statements to `DuckDuckGoWebUiTest`:
+To create an actor, add the following import statements to `ScreenplayWebUiTest`:

 ```csharp
 using Boa.Constrictor.Logging;
 using Boa.Constrictor.Screenplay;
 ```

-Then, add the following constructor call to its `TestDuckDuckGoSearch` method:
+Then, add the following constructor call to its `TestDuckDuckGoWebSearch` method:

 ```csharp
 IActor actor = new Actor(name: "Andy", logger: new ConsoleLogger());